Distorted optimal transport: The framework and some preliminaries

 where $F_\mu$ is the distribution function of $\mu$ with the corresponding left-quantile function $F^{-1}_\mu$, that is, $F_\mu(x)=\mu((-\infty,x])$ for $x\in \R$ and $F^{-1}_\mu (t) = Q_t(X)$ for $t\in (0,1]$ with $X\lawis \mu$.

 Two important copulas that we will frequently encounter are the comonotonic copula (or the Fr\'echet-Hoeffding upper bound) and the counter-monotonic copula (or the Fr\'echet-Hoeffding lower bound)

 Two random variables $X$ and $Y$ are \emph{comonotonic} if there exist increasing functions $f$ and $g$ such that $X=f(X+Y)$ and $Y=g(X+Y)$; they are \emph{counter-monotonic} if $X,-Y$ are comonotonic.
 It is well known that two random variables are comonotonic if and only if one of their copulas is $C^+$, and two random variables are counter-monotonic if and only if one of their copulas is $C^-$.
 Moreover, $C^- \le C \le C^+$ for all $C\in \mathcal C$.
+This is known as the Fr\'echet-Hoeffding bounds; see \citet[Theorem 2.2.3]{N06}.
 The transport maps represented by $C^-$ and $C^+$ are presented in Figure \ref{fig:cc}.

 Another class of copulas that we will use is the class of ordinal sum copulas (\citet[Section 3.2.2]{N06}), indexed by $p\in (0,1)$, defined by